 - On-site workers at the Botany Industrial Park

-The Botany Industrial Park and Surrounding Air Emissions Sampling Program measures the emission rate of volatile chemicals from the surface of the ground at a number of locations adjacent to representative receptor groups.
-The Program provides data to assess spatial and temporal variations in contaminant concentrations from air emissions to all potential receptor groups.
-It also assesses whether there is any change in the assessment of potential risk to human health.
+The General Air Emissions sampling program measures the emission rates of volatile chemicals from the surface of the ground and surface water bodies at a number of locations outside the Botany Industrial Park adjacent to representative receptor groups.
+The program provides data to assess spatial and temporal variations in contaminant concentrations in air emissions, and assesses whether there is any change in the assessment of potential risk to human health.